Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Like most marketers and marketing managers, you want to know how well your efforts are translating into results each month.
 How much traffic and new contact conversions do you get?
 How many new contacts do you get from organic sessions?
 How are your email campaigns performing?
 How well are your landing pages converting?
 You might have to scramble to put all of this together in a single report, but now you can have it all at your fingertips in a single Databox dashboard.

 Our Marketing Overview Dashboard includes data from Google Analytics 4 and HubSpot Marketing with key performance metrics like:

 Now you can benefit from the experience of our Google Analytics and HubSpot Marketing experts, who have put together a plug-and-play Databox template that contains all the essential metrics for monitoring your leads.
 It’s simple to implement and start using as a standalone dashboard or in marketing reports, and best of all, it’s free!

 You can easily set it up in just a few clicks – no coding required.

 To set up the dashboard, follow these 3 simple steps:

 Step 1: Get the template

-Step 2: Connect your HubSpot account with Databox.
+Step 2: Connect your HubSpot and Google Analytics 4 accounts with Databox.

 Step 3: Watch your dashboard populate in seconds.